bitdessin/cvtk/docs/source/tutorials/data.rst

 validation, and test sets for training and evaluating the model.
 The **cvtk** package provides a convenient command for splitting a single dataset into multiple subsets.

-If the dataset is saved in a text file, use the ``cvtk split`` command.
+If the dataset is saved in a text file, use the ``cvtk text-split`` command.
 For example, suppose you have a tab-delimited text file :file:`data.txt` with the image file paths in the first column and the label names in the second column: